Egypt-Metro/egypt-metro/README.md

    - Supports a range of payment options for convenience.
    - Enables contactless transactions for a safer experience.

+9. **Admin Dashboard**
+   - Track revenue, ticket sales, and station performance in real-time.
+   - View analytics and data visualizations for decision-making.

 ## Technologies Used